concept image for measuring customer experiences OG featuring indecision, delight, and rage sentiment

 5. Customer retention

 Another metric that directly ties into customer loyalty and satisfaction is customer retention.
 Customer retention measures how many loyal customers continue using or paying for services over time, indicating customer satisfaction and loyalty.
+Tracking active customers is important for accurately measuring retention and understanding customer engagement.

 Concentrating on retention rates can enhance customer satisfaction and loyalty, as it gauges how customers value the product over time and is ultimately more cost-effective than gaining new customers.
 So, how is customer retention calculated?

-How to calculate retention rate
+How do you calculate retention rate?

-The retention rate is calculated by identifying a specific time frame (annual, quarterly, monthly, or even daily) and gathering the following customer data:
+Retention rate is calculated by identifying a specific time frame (annual, quarterly, monthly, or even daily) and gathering the following customer data:

 • The number of customers at the end of the period